top of page

 Eolia Mansion - Edward Harkness

 Edward and Mary Harkness had a number of homes in addition to Harkness House in New York.
 Mary's sister and brother-in-law built Eolia.
 In 1907, Jessie Stillman and William Taylor sold Eolia to them.
 This property was one of their seven homes and was said to be their favorite.
 They spent summers, May through September, here at Eolia mansion on Long Island Sound in Waterford, Connecticut, near where Mary had visited her grandparents in the summers.
 The home and 230 acres (93 ha) of ornamental gardens and grounds are now maintained by the State of Connecticut as Harkness Memorial State Park.
-The Harkness' used their steam yacht Steveana (named after his parents) to commute back and forth to New York.
-The yacht was anchored in the sound here.

 In addition to the New York townhouse and Eolia, Ned, and Mary also owned a house on Long Island in Manhasset, New York, on 186 acres called Weekend, designed by architect James Gamble Rogers, plus houses in North Carolina, San Diego, California and a camp at the Ausable Club in the Adirondacks.